Nk125/Batchfile-Utils/README.md

 All contained here, enjoy!

 ## You can copy all, no credits needed.
-(For my subroutines and batch files, all executables in "Third-Party" aren't of my work or authority)
+(For my subroutines and batch files, all executables in "Third-Parties" aren't of my work or authority)